 I consider the study to be an important contribution, but the findings as indicating only a rough estimate of the extent of pester power in the broad consumer marketplace The observations were restricted to grocery stores.
-A range of studies indicate that children’s pester power is more frequent and more effective when the items being considered for purchase will be used at least in part by the children.
+My in-store experience as a retailing consultant indicates that children’s pester power is most frequent and effective when the items being considered for purchase will be used at least in part by the children.
 The power of pester decreases as the potential cost of the purchase in money and time increases.

 Moreover, each participant wore a recording device.
 Participants were not told the real purpose of the observation until after the shopping trip.
 Still, knowing your behavior would be analyzed easily distorts behavior.
 I’ll note that the researchers reply this was not a concern, giving as evidence how one of the recordings included muttered obscenities by a shopper as she passed other people in the store.